officialnoria/SolarSimulator/README.md

 The Rep. Actual indicator shows the current repetition it is on, and the Operación indicator above the text box displays the current number of the operation in the sequence.

-When the execution(s) ends, a log file is updated with the new operations, and a text file with the measurements is created.
+When the execution(s) completes, a log file is updated with the new operations, and a text file with the measurements is created.
 The user can delete the sequence, execute it again, or exit the software.